elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/microtasks.md

 Source: <https://medium.com/@Rahulx1/understanding-event-loop-call-stack-event-job-queue-in-javascript-63dcd2c71ecd>

-**Question: What if the order matters for us?
-How can we make code run after promise done?**
+### What if the order matters for us?
+How can we make code run after promise done?

 **Interview Answer:** The simplest and recommended way to make code run after promise done is to put it into the queue with the .then method.